GoSuda

 sync.Cond

-The cond package is a package that provides condition variables.
-The cond package can be created using sync.Cond, and it provides the Wait, Signal, and Broadcast methods.
+The cond package provides condition variables.
+A cond package can be created using sync.Cond, and it offers Wait, Signal, and Broadcast methods.

 1package main